nf-core/website/markdown/events/2023/symposium_wgc_dec23.md

 The symposium will be broadcasted via Zoom webinar.
 Closer to the event, registered attendees will recive the Zoom details.
 Slack will be used for Q&A on the day.

 All [posters](https://sites.google.com/ebi.ac.uk/nextflow2023/posters) will be available on the sympsoium website.

+---

+All recordings are on [Youtube](https://www.youtube.com/playlist?list=PLo5QmrytFHLFLfHxHW9WiB8o5RRCmQdco).
+We (sanger-tol) gave a presentation on resource optimisation: